TanyaH-create/Readme-File-Generator/README.md

 ## License
 This project is licensed under the MIT license.
-A complete version of the MIT license is available at function link() { [native code] }.
+A complete version of the MIT license is available at [MIT](https://opensource.org/licenses/MIT).
 Any contribution made to this project will be icense under the MIT.